IzatheGreat15/IzatheGreat15/README.md

 <h3>About Me:</h3>

-:computer: I’m aspiring Software Engingeer, willing to work on Frontend and Backend.
+:computer: Hi!
+I am a Full-Stack Web Developer specializing in PHP Laravel and React.js

 :gear: Exploring Machine Learning and Artificial Intelligence.

-:zap: In my free time, I listen to podcasts, read tech articles, and learn new skills.
+:zap: In my free time, I listen to podcasts, read tech articles, and learn new technologies.

 <hr/>